-Radish season is in full swing, and I have been buying a bunch a week since they first appeared a month ago.
+Radish season is in full swing, and I have been buying a bunch a week.
 I very much like radis roses, the pink, elongated ones with a white bottom that look like so many pink mice, but I don’t turn my nose at the red globes, and certainly not at the multicolored bouquets.

-In fact, it is not so much the color or shape of the bulbs I pay attention to when I shop, but the color and vigor of their leaves*: first, because they are a telltale sign of freshness, and second, because I intend to eat them — a habit I’ve taken up in the spirit of frugality, eco-friendliness, and kitchen craftiness.
+In fact, it is not so much the color or shape of the bulbs I pay attention to when I shop, but the color and vigor of their leaves*.
+First, because they are a telltale sign of freshness, and second, because I eat them as radish leaf pesto, a habit I’ve taken up in the spirit of frugality, eco-friendliness, and kitchen craftiness.

-Radish leaves have a flavor that I would situate somewhere between watercress and nettles, but a few notches milder.
-The texture of the larger leaves can be a bit rough so they’re not ideal for salads, but they make fine soups and gratins (I add them to my Swiss chard gratin), and they work beautifully in pesto, which is what I make with them most often.
+Radish leaves have a flavor I would situate somewhere between watercress and nettles, but a few notches milder.
+The texture of the larger leaves can be a bit rough so they’re not ideal for salads, but they make fine soups and gratins (I add them to my Swiss chard gratin), I like them in pasta, and they work beautifully in pesto, which is what I make with them most often.

 When I get back from the market, I separate the leaves from the bulbs.
 I refrigerate the latter — radishes should be washed moments before eating — while I rinse and dry the leaves like I do herbs, discarding any that are limp or discolored.
 I then store them in a container in the fridge until I’m ready to use them — but no longer than a day.

-I prefer to remove the stems, so I simply tear them off, and keep only the leaves, which I put in my mini-chopper (this kit is the handiest appliance I’ve ever bought) and mix with garlic, pistachios, shavings of pecorino, and olive oil.
+I prefer to remove the stems, so I simply tear them off, and keep only the leaves, which I put in my beloved blender and mix with garlic, pistachios, shavings of pecorino, and olive oil.

 The recipe below is really just a guide: the concept of pesto as a purée of greens, hard cheese, and nuts, is very forgiving and can be adapted to what you have on hand.
 You can use more or less cheese, more, fewer, or no nuts at all, add a little lemon peel, which brightens up the whole, and/or throw in other fresh leafy herbs that need using or pruning.

-I like to make a thick pesto initially, and thin it out as needed.
-I have been using this one to dress the bucatini we bought in Rome (I combine the pesto with a little cooking water from the pasta to make an unctuous sauce), to flavor polenta, to line the crust of vegetable tarts, to garnish sandwiches and tartines, to rub a rack of lamb, and to stuff oven-roasted fish.
+Depending on the intended use, I make my pesto thick or creamy.
+I have been using this one to dress bucatini from Rome (I combine the pesto with a little cooking water from the pasta to make an unctuous sauce), to flavor polenta, to line the crust of vegetable tarts, to garnish sandwiches and tartines, to rub a rack of lamb, and to stuff oven-roasted fish.
 I also have plans to try my hand at potato gnocchi soon, and will likely serve them with radish leaf pesto.

 And while we’re on the subject of radishes, I’ll take this opportunity to remind you of my preferred way of eating them: with mashed avocado and smoked salt.
-I’ve also been slicing them thinly (by hand or in a food processor) and adding them to salads for piquancy and crunch.
+I’ve also been slicing them thinly (using a mandoline slicer) and adding them to salads for piquancy and crunch.
 It was particularly successful in the salad of avocado and purslane (a variety called Clayton de Cuba) below, topped with a multigrain cracker, itself spread with radish leaf pesto and very good prosciutto.

 * In French, a leaf is une feuille, but there is another word, une fane, for the leaves of certain plants that are cultivated chiefly for another part, such as carrots and radishes.
 Radish leaves are thus referred to as fanes de radis.